-I wonder if they thought about that when they planned the rape of a girl and posted comments on their WhatsApp group; when they met the girl and saw how drunk she was and in spite of everything they went ahead; when they stripped her naked despite her protests and took her cell phone so she could not ask anyone for help; when they raped her one after the other without contemplation and took her silence as a sign of lack of protest and not of excessive violence.
+I wonder if they thought about that when they planned the rape of a girl and posted comments on their WhatsApp group; when they met the girl and saw how drunk she was and in spite of it, they went ahead; when they stripped her naked despite her protests and took her cell phone so she could not ask anyone for help; when they raped her one after the other without contemplation and took her silence as a sign of acceptance and not of excessive violence.
 I ask myself if they thought about their privacy or about the intimacy of the girl they were attacking then.
-Apparently, a person who has drunk more than they could handle and is aware of being manhandled by several people will kick and scream, risk getting even more bruises or worse, and the aggressors will also allow it.
+Apparently, a person who has drunk more than they can handle and is aware of being wrestled around by several people will kick and scream, risk getting even more bruises or worse, and the aggressors will also allow it.

-I wonder if the private detective who followed the girl, spied on her social networks, even investigated the images of security cameras on her street realized how insulting it is for a victim who, in addition to suffering the aggression, has to endure to be investigated to the most intimate, to the deepest degree, to a smile or a greeting to a friend in the street.
+I wonder if the private detective who followed the girl, spied on her social networks, even investigated the images of security cameras on her street realized how insulting it is for a victim who, in addition to suffering the aggression, has to endure being investigated to the most intimate, to the deepest degree, down to a smile or a greeting to a friend in the street.

 When is it supposed to be right to smile again?
 And to go out alone?
 Can you dare to talk to a man who is not your family?
-Can she wear normal clothes for a young girl, such as short skirts and a top, or shorts in summer, or would she be too discouraged and would she risk going through another trance of violence?
-Now it’s not bride or wife material because they’ve raped her, should not she go to parties, should not she distrust men?
-Does he have to spend his life sunk in each and every one of the aspects or can, in a prudential time, return to being ‘normal’?
+Can she wear normal clothes for a young girl, such as short skirts and a top, or shorts in summer, or should she be too discouraged and afraid she’d risk going through another violent trance?
+Now she’s not girlfriend or wife material because they’ve raped her, should she not go to parties, should she distrust men?
+Does she have to spend her life sunk in each and every aspect or can she, in a prudential time, return to being ‘normal’?

-Surely if I had to be admitted to a psychiatric hospital there was going to be someone who was going to speak badly too: that if it was not so bad, that the victim becomes a pity, that there are much worse people.
+Surely if I had to be admitted to a psychiatric hospital there was going to be someone who was going to speak badly too: that it was not so bad, that the victim is just seeking pity, that there are people much worse off.